Eacred/eacrdata/README.md

 ## Docker Support

 Dockerfiles are provided for convenience, but NOT SUPPORTED.
 See [the Docker documentation](docs/docker.md) for more information.
-The supported ecrdata build instructions are described below.
+The supported eacrdata build instructions are described below.

 ## Building

-The ecrdata build process comprises two general steps:
+The eacrdata build process comprises two general steps:

 1. Bundle the static web page assets with Webpack (via the `npm` tool).
-2. Build the `ecrdata` executable from the Go source files.
+2. Build the `eacrdata` executable from the Go source files.

 These steps are described in detail in the following sections.